aliyun/terraform-provider-alicloud/website/docs/r/vpn_gateway_vco_route.html.markdown

 * `next_hop` - (Required, ForceNew) The next hop of the destination route.
 * `vpn_connection_id` - (Required, ForceNew) The id of the vpn attachment.
 * `route_dest` - (Required, ForceNew) The destination network segment of the destination route.
+* `overlay_mode` - (Optional, ForceNew, Available since v1.235.0) The tunneling protocol.
+Set the value to Ipsec, which specifies the IPsec tunneling protocol.

 ## Attributes Reference